 6.1 Having identified risks, the University deploys four methods for addressing risk:

 tolerate the risk – where the resource required to address a risk is disproportionate to the beneficial impact or there is no action that the University could take to lessen the likelihood or impact of the risk then it may accept the risk, whilst monitoring the situation regularly.

 transfer the risk – where the University seeks through insurance or a third party agreement to transfer some share of the risk to an external organisation.

 treat the risk – where the University puts in place mitigation actions to contain the risk to an acceptable level.

 terminate the risk – where the University decides not to pursue an activity or an opportunity because the ‘net risk’ to its core business, quality of output, attainment of its strategic goals or reputation is too high.

 6.2 Where the University opts to treat the risk, an individual/committee/department is designated to take responsibility for implementing agreed mitigation activities to a specified timescale.
-Progress at departmental level is monitored by the University Planning Team.
-Progress at institutional level is monitored by the Executive Committee and Council.
-Officers responsible for strategic risks are also required to report to Audit Committee at appropriate intervals.
+Progress is monitored by the Executive Board and ARAC.
+Officers responsible for strategic risks are also required to report to ARAC at appropriate intervals.